“As an Amazon Associate, I earn from qualifying purchases.”

 The issue comes with patience and focus.
 You won’t pay attention for a second, and it burns immediately.
 It happened to all of us.

 So how come that rice cookers do it every time perfectly without you watching over it or even being present?

 In simple terms, a rice cooker is watching over the cooking process for you.
 All rice cookers have some sensors.
-In most cases, heat-based ones to switch the heating off when the temperature rises over a certain amount.
+In most cases, heat-based ones switch the heating off when the temperature rises over a certain amount.

 That’s it.
 That’s the whole magic.

 So we have the basics down, now let’s get to a nitty-gritty explanation of the whole thing.

 Rice cooking in detail